dogweather/forkful/content/en/cpp/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?

-JSON (JavaScript Object Notation) is a lightweight format for storing and transporting data, making it an excellent medium for data interchange between servers and web applications.
-Programmers use JSON due to its easy readability by humans and straightforward parsability by machines, especially when working on applications requiring data interchange over the internet or configuration settings.

 ## How to:
 In C++, there's no native support for JSON, but third-party libraries like nlohmann/json make it straightforward.
 Here's how to use it for basic tasks:

 First, ensure you have the library installed.
 If you're using a package manager like vcpkg or Conan, you can easily add `nlohmann/json` to your project.

 ### Parsing JSON from a string
 ```cpp
 #include <iostream>
 #include <nlohmann/json.hpp>